Jagadeesh1210/BugCrusher-IOS-Game/README.md

 Procedure:

   Create a single view application in x-Code and use the viewController code in repository.
-Use your own images for animation. :)
+Use your own images for animation purpose. :)